 The figure was hit by 301 million euros in restructuring charges Siemens incurred from job cuts at its troubled Power and Gas business.

-The business, which has been hit by a collapse in demand for large gas powered turbines, chalked up a loss of 139 million euros during the quarter, as profitability dropped.
+The business, which has been hit by a collapse in demand for large gas-powered turbines, chalked up a loss of 139 million euros during the quarter.